C1araYu/SoccerNet-Tracking-Challenge/README.md

 Other useful files are MOTVisualize.py in ByteTrack_Implemenation, if you change the filepaths at the bottom, you can turn your detections and tracklet IDs into annotated video output.

 ### GSR Implementation
+Please refer to the README file in /GSR_Implementation.
 ## Dependencies, Setup
 ### ByteTrack ImplementationSetup
 This implementation utilizes the (sn-tracking)[https://github.com/SoccerNet/sn-tracking.git] module, the (ByteTrack)[https://github.com/ifzhang/ByteTrack.git] module, and the (YOLOX)[https://github.com/Megvii-BaseDetection/YOLOX.git] modules.
 However, due to some import and setup errors, these modules are cloned and modified locally for the moment to fix these issues.
 Thus, there is no need to install them individually, but their requirements are still needed.